Lunar phase: Effect of parallax

+Earthlight

+When the Moon seen from Earth is a thin crescent, Earth viewed from the Moon is almost fully lit by the Sun.
+The dark side of the Moon is dimly illuminated by sunlight reflected from Earth, called earthshine, which is bright enough to be easily visible from Earth.
+This is sometimes referred to as "the old moon in the new moon's arms" during a waning crescent or "the new moon in the old moon's arms" during a waxing crescent.

 Misconceptions

 Orbital period

-It can be confusing that the moon’s orbital period is 27.3 days while the phases complete a cycle once every 29.5 days.
-This is due to the Earth’s orbit around the Sun.
+It can be confusing that the Moon's orbital sidereal period is 27.3 days while the phases complete a cycle once every 29.5 days (synodic period).
+This is due to the Earth's orbit around the Sun.
 The Moon orbits the Earth 13.4 times a year, but only passes between the Earth and Sun 12.4 times.

 Eclipses

 It might be expected that once every month, when the Moon passes between Earth and the Sun during a new moon, its shadow would fall on Earth causing a solar eclipse, but this does not happen every month.
 Nor is it true that during every full moon, the Earth's shadow falls on the Moon, causing a lunar eclipse.
 Solar and lunar eclipses are not observed every month because the plane of the Moon's orbit around the Earth is tilted by about 5° with respect to the plane of Earth's orbit around the Sun (the plane of the ecliptic).
 Thus, when new and full moons occur, the Moon usually lies to the north or south of a direct line through the Earth and Sun.

 Although an eclipse can only occur when the Moon is either new (solar) or full (lunar), it must also be positioned very near the intersection of Earth's orbital plane about the Sun and the Moon's orbital plane about the Earth (that is, at one of its nodes).
 This happens about twice per year, and so there are between four and seven eclipses in a calendar year.
 Most of these eclipses are partial; total eclipses of the Moon or Sun are less frequent.

+Mechanism

+The phases are not caused by the Earth's shadow falling on the Moon, as some people believe.
+They are caused by the Moon's shadow on itself, just as the Earth's shadow makes it night on one side of the Earth.
+The angle of the Sun in relation to the Moon determines how much of the Moon is illuminated.